-The policy brief was prepared to inform a policy dialogue on knowledge brokering at which research evidence is one of many considerations.
+The policy brief was prepared to inform national policy dialogues on knowledge brokering at which research evidence is one of many considerations.
 Participants' views and experiences and the tacit knowledge they bring to the issues at hand are also important inputs to the dialogue.
-One goal of the policy dialogue is to spark insights - insights that can only come about when all of those who will be involved in or affected by future decisions about the issue can work through it together.
-A second goal of the policy dialogue is to generate action by those who participate in the dialogue and those who review the subsequent policy dialogue report.
+One goal of such policy dialogues is to spark insights - insights that can only come about when all of those who will be involved in or affected by future decisions about the issue can work through it together.
+A second goal of such policy dialogues is to generate action by those who participate in the dialogue and those who review the subsequent policy dialogue report.